Book an appointment using SetMore

 Many men and women who commit acts of family violence attempt to rationalize their evil acts by arguing that they are not the wrong people.
 Their argument says that their reaction was a split-second one that, while regrettable, does not reflect upon their true character.

-I would argue that family violence is a behavior that is learned and repeated because, as we stated at the outset of this blog post, the perpetrator learns that the behavior creates positive results for them.
+I argue that family violence is a learned and repeated behavior because, as mentioned at the beginning of this blog post, the perpetrator learns that the behavior yields positive results for them.
 The result is your compliance or any other victim in doing what the perpetrator wants.

 Do not take this to heart if a perpetrator tells you of family violence that the violence is only occurring because of how you treat them.
 Family violence is not usually a reaction but a purposeful behavior instigated by the perpetrator.
 Your reaction to that bad behavior does not justify additional acts of violence- whatever your reaction may be.

-As we saw at the outset of this blog post, the definition of family violence can be stretched to encompass any behavior that is exerted over a family member to control their behavior.
-Typically, physical abuse or control is categorized as criminal, and emotional abuse or control is categorized as noncriminal but damaging.
+As observed at the beginning of this blog post, the definition of family violence can extend to include any behavior exerted over a family member to control their actions.
+Physical abuse or control typically falls under criminal categorization, while emotional abuse or control, although not criminal, is still recognized as harmful.

 I have seen time and time again a person is physically violent with a victim, only to come back at them with noncriminal abuse that will weaken their self-esteem and lessen their ability to provide a defense to their acts of violence.
 It is essential that if you apply for a protective order in conjunction with a divorce or child custody case, your attorney make the judge aware of the effect that each type of abuse has had on you- both mentally and physically.
 Just because you have not been the victim of physical abuse in recent months does not mean that you will not be in the future.
-Usually, this means that the perpetrator has gotten their desired results with only words rather than physical action.
+Usually, this implies that the perpetrator achieves their desired results through words alone, rather than physical actions.

-Depending on the strength of the bond between you and the defendant, your case can be affected differently.
+The strength of the bond between you and the defendant can impact your case in various ways.
 For example, rely on your abuser for financial assistance.
 You may not be as likely or as willing to cut all ties with them for free of losing the economic resources that allow you to sustain yourself and your children.

 Compare this to a situation where your abuser is not related or known to you.
 If a stranger were to have done the same things to you as your family member, consider how different your reaction would be to it.
 Would you be more aggressive in your pursuit of justice?
 How much quicker would you have reacted to the incident by contacting law enforcement?
 Before you can understand how to protect yourself, it is worth considering the nature of your relationship with the abuser.
 If you know that you will have trouble confronting them, even indirectly, you ought to rely on your support system to help you.